510-Dock Membership Pricing:

 Email or text 510-333-0365 or 510-517-3318 to reserve your board.

 Please include your paddling experience so we can best suit your needs.
-You may be required to take our 510-SUP Intro class before renting.
+You may be required to take our 510-SUP Intro class or a paddle assessment before renting.

 - We reserve the right to refuse service or cancel reservations due to weather and tidal conditions or if we feel renters will be unsafe.